Frequently Asked Questions

 Do you use social media?

-To maintain confidentiality and to ensure professional boundaries are maintained, unfortunately I am unable to accept friend requests from clients and I do not engage in extensive direct messaging with clients via social media - the best way to contact me regarding our sessions will always be to send an email
+To maintain confidentiality and ensure professional boundaries are maintained, I do not engage in direct messaging with clients via social media - the best way to contact me will always be to send an email

 I am happy to discuss this further if required.